mikelixiang88/psipred_modal_script/README.md

 - **Batch Sequence Size:** The maximum sequence size per batch is 20.

 ## Additional Information
-Please allow some time for the script to execute, as processing times can vary based on the input size
+Please allow some time for the script to set up and execute